microsoft/terminal/README.md

 ## Installing & running Windows Terminal

-> 👉 Note: To run the Windows Terminal you'll need to be running at  Windows 10 build 1903 (build 18362) or later
+> 👉 Note: To run the Windows Terminal you'll need to be running Windows 10 1903 (build 18362) or later

 ### Install Windows Terminal via the Microsoft Store